Indianapolis Wills Attorney

 Your assets may be owned in “joint tenancy.”
 In these cases, if one party passes away, the other now owns the entire asset (such as family home, etc.).
 This process occurs without going through probate.
 Other assets that can be arranged to provide for a loved one without a lengthy probate process include jointly-owned bank accounts, along with retirement accounts with designated beneficiaries, and life insurance benefits.

 Without a Will: How Your Estate is Distributed

 If you do not have a will, your estate will be distributed as dictated by state law.
 If you are unmarried and have no children, your estate will be divided amongst your parents, brothers, sisters, nephews, and nieces.
 If you are unmarried but have children, your children will receive your property.
 If you are married but do not have children, your spouse will receive your property.
 If you have living parents, they will have a right to a portion of it as well.
 If you are married with children, your spouse will receive half of your property and your children will divide the remaining half.

 Contact an Indianapolis Wills Lawyer

 If you have a will in place, the process of distributing your assets is clearly laid out – by you – and will occur faster than relying on the state to handle your affairs.
 Contact Trapp Law, LLC in Indianapolis for help crafting a will, living trust, or comprehensive estate plan.
+As an Indianapolis divorce lawyer, Ms. Trapp can also help you update your will in the event of a divorce.
 We offer advanced estate planning strategies at affordable rates and a free case consultation.